 - Romance of the Three Kingdoms - Taishi Ci decides to Twang Hello at a bunch of uppity officials standing atop of the gate of a city he was helping to besiege, and unlike most examples, impales the man's hand with the shot.
 (Which was called, by the way.)

-- Locke from LOST spoke for the first time after throwing a knife into an airplane seat while the group of Losties were talking about how they were going to get food.
-Locke's response after his Twang Hello was "We hunt."
+- Locke from Lost takes a level in badass after throwing a knife into an airplane seat while the group of Losties were talking about how they were going to get food.
+Locke's response after was "We hunt."
 Jack's quote at the top of the page was his response to that.